katanuska/movie-explorer/README.md

 ## Key features
 - **User Management:** The app support multiple users.
-Each user is able to log in and manage their own list of favourite movies (this list is private to the user).
+Each user is able to log in and manage their own list of favorite movies (this list is private to the user).
 - **Movie Browsing:** Providing simple interface for users to explore a catalogue of movies.
 Movies are containing title, release year, genre, runtime, language, poster, rating, etc.
-- **Favourites Management:** Users are be able to add movies to their list of favourites and remove them as needed.
+- **Favorites Management:** Users are be able to add movies to their list of favorites and remove them as needed.
 This list is persisted across sessions.

 ### Web application
 Web application contains pages for
 - A login/signup page for authentication.
-- A public page showing a list of movies and a way to favourite movies.
+- A public page showing a list of movies and a way to favorite movies.
-- A protected "Favourites" page where users can view and remove their favourite movies.
+- A protected "Favorites" page where users can view and remove their favorite movies.
 - Movie details page with extra 1:n or n:n data (e.g. top cast, fun facts...)

 ## REST API